linn-guo/linn-guo.github.io/2025/zeno3/index.md

 >
 > The rabbit keeps running fast and quickly caught up the 10 meters ... only to see the tortoise has moved ahead by 1 more meter.
 >
-> The rabbit tried again.
-He ran that 1 meter in almost no time… but the tortoise had gone 0.1 meter farther...
+> The rabbit tries again.
+He runs that 1 meter in almost no time… but the tortoise has gone 0.1 meter farther...
 >
-> And so it goes — every time the rabbit got close, the tortoise was just a little farther ahead!
+> And so it goes — every time the rabbit gets close, the tortoise is just a little farther ahead!

 At this point, the kid's eyes went wide:  "Wait, what?
 Does that mean the rabbit can never catch the tortoise?"